maxherrmann/blu/.github/wiki/How-to-implement-your-own-device-with-Blu.md

 }
 ```

-> Note: The properties `buttonService` and `buttonStateCharacteristic` are automatically added by Blu when connecting the device.
+> Note: The properties `buttonService` and `buttonStateCharacteristic` are dynamically added by Blu when connecting the device.
 Blu infers the property names from the `identifier` property of their respective protocol descriptions.
-When using TypeScript, we need to make sure our compiler does not complain about this by adding a non-null assertion to each of these properties.
+When using TypeScript, we need to make sure our compiler does not complain about this, by declaring these properties.

 > Note: You can of course choose to not implement a custom device class and only control your device through its services.
 In this case, you can remove the `deviceType` property from the default export of the file.
 However, as we discussed earlier, this is not ideal when it comes to API usability.